xiongzhu666/Sky-Segmentation-and-Post-processing/README.md

 Dependency：OpenCV, ncnn

+seg_demo.cpp is for sky-seg and input is image main.cpp is for mask post-process to refine the mask. inputs are image and the mask interenced by model.

 The Sky-mask Post-Processing show a good performence in the scene of tree as below. it retain much more details

 **2021/10/13 Update**